Arthurpex/tuss-api/README.md

 # tuss-api
-repository dedicated to host my final thesis project
+Repository dedicated to host my final thesis project.
+This is a Django app with ElasticSearch integration.
+Features search and search as you type endpoints.